Frequently Asked Questions

 How does a viatical settlement work?

-A viatical settlement is similar to a life settlement but is specifically for policyholders diagnosed with a terminal illness, typically with a life expectancy of two years or less.
+A viatical settlement is similar to a life settlement but is specifically for policyholders who are terminally ill (certified by a physician as having a life expectancy of 24 months or less) or chronically ill within the meaning of IRC §7702B.
 It allows you to sell your policy for a lump sum of cash to cover medical expenses, living costs, or any other needs.
-Viatical settlement proceeds are generally tax-free under federal law.
+Under IRC §101(g) (https://www.law.cornell.edu/uscode/text/26/101), proceeds for a terminally or chronically ill insured are generally received tax-free, subject to the statute's conditions.
+We always recommend consulting a tax professional for your specific situation.

 What types of life insurance policies qualify for a life settlement?